Private Offices are Available Now. Click Here to Schedule Your Tour Today.

 Photo by SugarPlum Creative

-Having your business legally legit is one of those things that can be overwhelming because most of us are not attorneys, but it’s critical for growth and success.
-We panic over the cost of hiring an attorney when we are first starting out, or even after we’ve been in business for a minute.
-But, let us remind you that unenforceable contracts, no contracts, or incorrect agreements can cost your business much more severely.
-Melissa Wick of Wick Law Offices LLC recently shared with the Haven Community 9 times when a lawyer will be better for your business than downloading a form from services like LegalZoom.
+Hiring a small business lawyer is a good investment to get your business legally legit.
+We panic over the cost of hiring an attorney when we are first starting, or even after we’ve been in business for a minute.
+Unenforceable contracts, no contracts, or incorrect agreements can cost your business much more.
+Melissa Wick of Wick Law Offices LLC shared with the Haven Community 9 times when a lawyer will be better for your business than downloading a form from online services.

 9 Times to Hire An Attorney To Protect Your Business